 - Transparent, scalable pricing based on users and contract volume

-- Full implementation in just 3 days—no prolonged onboarding
+- Full end-to-end implementation in 4-6 weeks—no prolonged onboarding

 - AI-powered review and lifecycle automation in a single platform